Have a happy and safe Diwali!

 Fri 21 Oct, 2016

 Firefighters are reminding people to take extra care when celebrating Diwali.
-The festival, which is celebrated by Hindus, Sikhs and Jains, culminates today and involves oil lamps, candles, fireworks and cooking special meals.
+The festival, which is celebrated by Hindus, Sikhs and Jains, culminates on Sunday 30 October and involves oil lamps, candles, fireworks and cooking special meals.

-Neil Boustred, Buckinghamshire Fire & Rescue Service’s community safety manager, said: “Lights, lamps, candles and lanterns form an integral part of the festival, along with more cooking and entertaining than usual.
+Group commander Richard Priest, head of Buckinghamshire Fire & Rescue Service’s community safety team, said: “Lights, lamps, candles and lanterns form an integral part of the festival, along with more cooking and entertaining than usual.